hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/index.md

 ---
 title: Implementing a voting system
 description: A beginner's friendly series of articles in which you'll learn to code a Clarity Smart Contract.
-The goal of this project is to develop an *on-chain* voting system.
+The goal is to develop an *on-chain* voting system.
 posts:
   01-getting-started:
     title: Write your first Clarity Smart Contract